Experience Transat

 Table of Contents

 We barely step off one train when a giant image of another almost smacks us in the face.
-Outside the Gare du Midi station in Brussels, we find ourselves staring at a gigantic black-and-white mural of Tintin clinging to the side of a speeding locomotive, his signature quiff swept back in the wind.
+Outside the Gare du Midi station in the city of Brussels, we find ourselves staring at a gigantic black-and-white mural of Tintin clinging to the side of a speeding locomotive, his signature quiff swept back in the wind.
 Who better to welcome us to town than Brussels’ most famous citizen, cartoonist Hergé’s eternally youthful newspaper reporter with bad hair?
+But Tintin isn’t the only comic strip hero out and about in Belgium’s capital.

-Tintin isn’t the only comic strip hero out and about in Belgium’s capital.
-Since 1991, Brussels has been covering its walls with fantastic images by some of the country’s most celebrated graphic artists.
-We surrender to the whimsy of the city’s comic strip route and tumble into its alternate universe.
+Since 1991, Bruxelles has been covering its walls with fantastic images by some of the country’s most celebrated graphic artists, which are part of the culture of Belgium.
+We surrender to the ninth art’s whimsy and tumble into the city’s comic strip route.
+Our version of an alternate universe!

 Tintin Computes “The Calculus Affair”